Progressive web app: Initial introduction

 In 2015, designer Frances Berriman and Google Chrome engineer Alex Russell coined the term "progressive web apps" to describe apps taking advantage of new features supported by modern browsers, including service workers and web app manifests, that let users upgrade web apps to progressive web applications in their native operating system (OS).
 Google then put significant efforts into promoting PWA development for Android.
 Firefox introduced support for service workers in 2016, and Microsoft Edge and Apple Safari followed in 2018, making service workers available on all major systems.

-By 2019, PWAs were supported by desktop versions of most browsers, including Microsoft Edge (on Windows) and Google Chrome (on Windows, macOS, ChromeOS, and Linux).
+By 2019, PWAs were supported by desktop versions of some browsers, including Microsoft Edge (on Windows) and Google Chrome (on Windows, macOS, ChromeOS, and Linux).

 In December 2020, Firefox for desktop abandoned the implementation of PWAs (specifically, removed the prototype "site-specific browser" configuration that had been available as an experimental feature).
 A Firefox architect noted: "The signal I hope we are sending is that PWA support is not coming to desktop Firefox anytime soon."
-Mozilla still plans to support PWAs on Android.
+Mozilla supports PWAs on Android and plans to keep supporting it.
+Firefox version 143.0, released in September 2025, added support for PWA on Windows.

-Stores

-Since a progressive web app is a type of webpage or website known as a web application, they do not require separate bundling or distribution.
-In particular, there is no requirement for developers or users to install web apps via digital distribution systems like Apple App Store, Google Play, Microsoft Store, or Samsung Galaxy Store.
-To varying degrees, the major app stores support the publication of PWAs.
-Google Play, Microsoft Store, and Samsung Galaxy Store support PWAs, but Apple App Store does not.
-Microsoft Store publishes some qualifying PWA automatically (even without app authors' request) after discovering them via Bing indexing.